 - Capture multiple screenshots at once by pressing and releasing the buttons in quick succession.
 Your screenshots will stack up at the bottom of your screen and you can edit all of them at once by tapping on the stack to open them and swiping between the ones you want to annotate.

 - You can cut, copy, delete or duplicate any ink annotation by selecting it with the lasso and then tapping on the annotation.
 This is especially useful for consistency when working with multiple screenshots.

 - You can configure Assistive Touch to take screenshots so you don't ever need to mess with buttons on your device.
 Learn how to do it here.

 Adding the Finishing Touches

-Screenshot - Frame Maker is free to download in the App Store, but you are limited to five image exports (saving to the Camera Roll, Dropbox, Email, etc.), unless you pay the 99c in-app purchase to unlock unlimited exports.
+Screenshot Maker Pro is a free to app to download from the App Store, but you are limited to five image exports (saving to the Camera Roll, Dropbox, Email, etc.), unless you pay the for one of the two in-app purchases that are required to unlock more exports.
 However, if you are after a more professional look, it is probably well worth it!
-Learn more about this app (and others) in How to Make Professional Looking iPad Screenshots.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.